rotundasoftware/cartero/README.md

         └── index.js
 ```

 The `package.json` of a parcel *must* have a `view` key that specifies the server side template to which the parcel corresponds.
-For instance, the `package.json` for the parcel `page1` looks like this:
+For instance, the `package.json` for the parcel `page1` might look like this:

 ```
 {